JohnWaterman114/hdf-to-geotiff-converter/readme.md

 # MODIS HDF to GeoTIFF Converter

-A Trae AI skill for converting MODIS HDF files to GeoTIFF format with correct Sinusoidal projection.
+An Agent skill for converting MODIS HDF files to GeoTIFF format with correct Sinusoidal projection, guiding users to select which datasets to convert.

 ## Overview